amitman7/Extended-System-Programming-Laboratory-projects/README.md

 # extended-System-Programming-Laboratory-projects
-Projects I created during the 'Extended System Programming Laboratory' course.
+Projects developed as part of the 'Extended System Programming Laboratory' course.
+The code is written in C language and executed on the Linux Operating System.